Joseph Kirkwood House

 The Joseph Kirkwood House is a historic house in the village of Bridgeport, Ohio, United States.
 Originally home to one of the area's oldest families, it was built in the middle of the nineteenth century in a mix of architectural styles.
 Named a historic site in the 1980s, it has been converted into a health care facility.

 A native of Delaware, Robert Kirkwood emigrated to present-day Belmont County in 1789 after fighting in the American Revolution; he and his family were among the region's first settlers.
 Joseph his son erected the present house in 1846 and arranged for its expansion seven years later by the construction of a large ell to the rear.
 Set on a foundation of sandstone, the wood-and-brick house is covered with a metal roof.
 The house combines academic and popular architectural styles: the basic plan is that of an I-house, a vernacular construction mode, although Greek Revival styling is present, especially in the careful symmetry of the five-bay facade.
 Nine windows fill all bays in both stories, except for the post and lintel-surrounded main entrance in the center of the first story.
 The fenestration on the side of the original house and on the addition is more irregular: on the second story, a single window sits under the gable, separated by large amounts of brick from a trio of windows at the rear of the ell.
 Chimneys are placed at both ends of the roofline on the original house, with another such structure in the ell; the roof itself is metal.

 In early 1986, the Kirkwood House was listed on the National Register of Historic Places; its connection to Joseph Kirkwood qualified it for designation, as did its historically significant architecture.
 It is one of two National Register-listed locations in Bridgeport: although located largely in Wheeling, West Virginia across the Ohio River, the Wheeling Island Historic District includes the Aetnaville Bridge, which extends into Bridgeport.
-By the time of listing, the Kirkwood House was no longer used as a typical residence, having been converted into a group home for the mentally retarded, "Thresholds to Tomorrow".
+By the time of listing, the Kirkwood House was no longer used as a typical residence, having been converted into a group home for the intellectually disabled, "Thresholds to Tomorrow".